How to Make Embroidered Patches With a Machine

 Repetitive dense needle penetrations where the satin stitch meets the stabilizer create a weak point.
 If you stitch the insides after the border, you risk the patch popping out during stitching or distorting.

 Don’t want to digitize any designs yourself?
-Consider dime’s Patch Maker Kit, which includes 20 pre-digitized patch designs!
+Consider dime’s Patches and Applique Maker software or their Patch Maker Kit, which includes 20 pre-digitized patch designs!

-One last thing to note is traditional-looking patches have a merrow border (above).
+One last thing to note is that traditional-looking patches have a merrow border (above).

 This merrow stitch, derived from the Merrow sewing company’s signature machine, is somewhat similar to an overlock stitch (see the little yellow chain tail?) and requires a special merrow machine.

 If you want to mimic this look and steer clear of the satin stitch, though, you can still create (or buy) a faux-merrow border design to use with an embroidery machine.

 If you wonder what embroidered patches are made of, here’s the summary of what I use when making patches with my embroidery machine!

 - Embroidery hoop (Smaller hoops save stabilizer on single patches, and stabilizer is tauter.
 Of course, you can stitch multiple patches at a time in bigger hoops.)

 - Stabilizer: Heavy-duty water-soluble stabilizer (ex: Sulky Ultra Solvy or dime Heavy-Duty Water Soluble Stabilizer.)